Maslinin/Consyzer/DevOps/README.md

 # DevOps solutions

-## Analysis of multiple projects in the solution
+## Analysis of multiple projects in a solution
-You can use the *PowerShell* script ```SolutionScanner.ps1``` to analyze the output artifacts of the entire solution by using Consyzer.
+You can use the *PowerShell* script ```SolutionScanner.ps1``` to analyze the output artifacts of an entire solution using Consyzer.
 In other words, this script allows you to analyze the artifacts of all projects in the solution.
 It can be useful in the *CI/CD pipeline*.